 3. Tease your audience

-TikTok allows you to connect and engage with people as you can also reveal the incredible humans that make up your restaurant.
-Social media provides servers, managers, and back of house staff the space to talk to their community and discuss critical aspects of their job.
+TikTok Social provides servers, managers, and back of house staff the space to talk to their community and discuss critical aspects of their job.

-When it comes to promoting your restaurant on TikTok, make sure that you are aware of the fine line between being shady and making your audience laugh.
-Your bartender or food server talking about annoying customers can be fun, but when done in a clever way - such as in this storytelling provided by @august_gloop.
+But when it comes to promoting your restaurant on TikTok, make sure that you are aware of the fine line between being shady and making your audience laugh.

 Knowing how to use TikTok for restaurants effectively entails learning about the platform’s basic rules, effects, communication style, and tricks.